Partner Country of the Month: Norway

 -

-Cooperations with Universities in Türkiye
+Cooperations with Universities in Norway

 You can find all cooperations of TU Dresden in our database.
 Under Questionnaires, the experiences of previous exchange students can help you with impressions of our partner universities.
 Asking professors in your own faculty who might have direct contacts to your partner university of choice is also a good idea.
 Here you can find the contact persons and application deadlines for your faculty.

-Our Turkish partner universities via Erasmus+
+Our Norwegian partner universities via Erasmus+

 - Electrical Engineering and Information Technology